RiccardoParrino/html-css-js-train/resources/slides/md/basic-js.md

 myCat.purr = fuction (n) {/*express the purr function*/}
 myCat.get_name = function() {/*overwrite the existing function*/}
 ```
 ---
+# Object: Enumerating Properties
+- to know about all of the properties inside an object, one can iterate over them with a for/in loop
+- there exists also other utility function that can be useful, like:
+    - extend(o,p): copy props from p to o
+    - merge(o,p): copy props from p to o
+    - restrict: filter out some properties of o
+    - subtract: for each property of p, delete the property with the same name from o
+    - union: return a new object that holds the properties of both o and p
+    - intersection: return a new object that holds only the props of o that also appear in p
+    - keys: return an array that hold the names of the enumerabl own props of o
+---

 # Class and OOP in JavaScript